 Maintenance Stream: Undertake basic repairs to buildings, equipment, appliances, and similar items not calling for trades skills or knowledge.
 Work with and undertake limited coordination of the work of other maintenance workers.
 Where no tradesperson is employed, an employee at this level may be called upon to perform tasks falling within the scope of trades skills, provided the time involved in performing such work, is paid at the rate of Care Service Employee Grade 3.
 Perform gardening duties.
 Provide advice on planning and plant maintenance.
-Attend to indoor plants, conduct recycling and re-potting schedules.
+Attend to indoor plants, conduct recycling and repotting schedules.
 Carry out physical inspections of property and premises and report.

 - (b) Level Two.
 An employee will be entitled to progress to the Level Two rate for all hours and duties performed in the care stream in accordance with the following conditions.
-The employee must: - be employed as a CSE 2; - have worked in the Care Stream for a minimum of 2 years; and - possess a Certificate III in Aged Care or a Certificate III in a similar field acceptable to the employer.
+The employee must: - be employed as a CSE 2;

-1.4 Care Service Employee Grade 3 means an employee who holds either a Certificate Level III in Aged Care Work or other appropriate Qualifications/Experience acceptable to the employer and:

-(a) is designated by the employer as having the responsibility for leading and/or supervising the work of others; or

-(b) is required to work individually with minimal supervision and has been designated by the employer as having overall responsibility for a particular function within the residential aged care facility.
+- have worked in the Care Stream for a minimum of 2 years; and - possess a Certificate III in Individual Support (CHC33015) or a Certificate III in a similar field acceptable to the employer. - 1.4 Care Service Employee Grade 3 means an employee who holds either a Certificate Level III in Individual Support (CHC33015) or other appropriate Qualifications/Experience acceptable to the employer and: - (a) is designated by the employer as having the responsibility for leading and/or supervising the work of others; or - (b) is required to work individually with minimal supervision and has been designated by the employer as having overall responsibility for a particular function within the residential aged care facility.

 An employee who holds appropriate Trade Qualifications and is required to act on them.
-Employees at this level may be required to plan, direct, and train staff and comply with documentation requirements as determined by the employer and assist in the development of budgets.
+Employees at this level may be required to plan, direct, and train other employees and comply with documentation requirements as determined by the employer and assist in the development of budgets.
 Indicative tasks an employee at this level may perform are as follows:

-Care Stream: Coordinate and direct the work of staff.
+Care Stream: Coordinate and direct the work of employees.
 Schedule work programs on a routine and regular basis.
 Develop and implement programs of activities for residents.
 Develop resident care plans.

 Support Stream: Responsible for the planning, ordering and preparing of all meals.
 Responsible for the provision of domestic services.
 Schedule work programs on a routine and regular basis.
-Coordinate and direct the work of staff.
+Coordinate and direct the work of employees.
 Drive a Minibus or Larger Vehicle.

 Maintenance Stream: Carry out maintenance, repairs, gardening and other tasks falling within the scope of trades skills.
 Undertake the more complicated repairs to equipment and appliances calling for trades skills.
-Coordinate and direct the work of staff performing gardening duties.
+Coordinate and direct the work of employees performing gardening duties.
 Schedule work programs on a routine and regular basis.

-1.5 Care Service Employee Grade 4 means:

-- (a) Level One: An employee who holds a Certificate IV in Aged Care Work (CHC40102) or other appropriate qualifications/experience acceptable to the employer is required to act on them and: - is designated by the employer as having the responsibility for leading and/or supervising the work of others in excess of that required for a CSE 3; and - is required to work individually with minimal supervision.
+- 1.5 Care Service Employee Grade 4 means: - (a) Level One: An employee who holds a Certificate IV in Ageing Support (CHC43015) or other appropriate qualifications/experience acceptable to the employer is required to act on them and: - is designated by the employer as having the responsibility for leading and/or supervising the work of others in excess of that required for a CSE 3; and - is required to work individually with minimal supervision.